chenyunda218/openapi-go-generator/README.md

 # openapi-go-generator

-openapi gin server api genertor.
+openapi gin server api genertor. openapi-go-generator generate gin server and go interface.
+Auto binding Parameters.
+Included in path and in query Parameters.
+This project is just started.
+Please feel free to report any bugs and suggestion.

 ## CONFIG